makersacademy/acebook-rails-template/README.md

 ## AceBook

-Acebook is a clone of Facebook functionality developed as a group project in weeks 8 and 9 at Makers Academy.
+Acebook is a clone of Facebook functionality developed as a group project in weeks 8 and 9 at Makers Academy by members of the January 2019 cohort.

 ## Technologies